ColoradoSchoolOfMines/acm-site/README.md

 for the OAuth2 hook, as well as a PostgreSQL database link.

 ## Docker Setup (Experimental)
 Alternatively, you can follow these steps to run with Docker.

-First, ensure the `HOST` in the `DB_URL` in `.env` is set to `db`, instead of `localhost`.
+First, ensure `HOST` in the `DB_URL` in `.env` is set to `db`, instead of `localhost`.

-Then, navigate to the server directory and run the following commands.
+Then, navigate to the server directory and run the following commands:
 ```
 docker compose build
 docker compose up -d